DJDavid98/bsrpc/README.md

 Each string in the list will only be appended to the final output in case it has a "valid" value (valid is subjective and it is defined by the mod).
 Each value in the list takes the form of `"prefix{{variable}}suffix"` where `prefix` and `suffix` can be an arbitrary number of characters before and after the variable, respectively, and `variable` is the name of the variable from the table below.

 The strings also have configurable separators that go between each valid item.
 By default this is a space for `DetailsFormat` and `StateFormat`, and a slash surrounded by spaces (` / `) for `LargeTextFormat` and `SmallTextFormat`.
+You can also disable displaying the individual lines by setting them to `null` instead of the list.

 | Variable       | Description                   | Example       | Additional formatting | Validity criteria |
 | -------------- | ----------------------------- | ------------- | --------------------- | ----------------- |